Here’s Why Hackers Don’t Need Your Passwords

 Social engineering attacks use the “human loophole” to get around cybersecurity roadblocks.
 Instead of hacking your accounts to steal your identity, they hack you by using phishing attacks, imposter frauds, and other scams.

-Information security experts say cybercriminals use social engineering techniques in 98% of attacks [*].
+Cybercriminals used social engineering techniques in 20% of all data breaches in 2022 [*].
 In 2021, the FBI received over 550,000 complaints of these crimes from Americans, with reported losses exceeding $6.9 billion [*].

 So how do you protect yourself, your family, and your business from these ever-evolving types of social engineering attacks?
 Your best defense is to stay informed.